 The Port's Water Ranger is primarily responsible for policing recreational craft on the Waterway.
 Policing is conducted through Waterway patrols, which are carried out on a regular basis throughout the season.
-The Water Ranger regularly patrols areas which are perceived as 'hot spots' for Bye-law infringements, especially the dead slow minimum wake area upstream of the main water-ski area.
-Assistance with patrols is provided by the MVS and supported further by other Port of Milford Haven vessels if required.
+The Water Ranger regularly patrols areas which are perceived as 'hot spots' for Byelaw infringements, especially the dead slow minimum wake area upstream of the main water-ski area and works closely with other Port of Milford Haven vessels as well as the Dyfed Powys Police Marine Unit and Milford Haven Coastguard.
 In addition to policing, the patrols provide water users with assistance and advice.